prioseco/prioseco.github.io/README.md

 At present, I am working as a Data Analyst/Scientist, utilizing programming languages such as Python and R.

 ## Other interests:
-- Bird Watching: Merlin App, eBird App.
+- Bird Watching: Merlin App, eBird App, BirdLife Austria member.
 - Understanding the Misunderstood Pigeon: Rescue, Help, Donate, Educate.
 - Sports: Bike, Functional, Hiking, Yoga.
 - Outreach to women in STEM.

 ## Links